Cloves

 Traditional Uses

-Digestive Support: Cloves are a classic digestive spice used after meals to support comfortable digestion, dispel wind and maintain a settled stomach.
+Cloves have long been used as a digestive spice to support comfortable digestion, reduce bloating and help maintain a settled stomach after meals.

-Oral & Gum Comfort: Historically used in tooth powders, mouth rinses and topical preparations to support gum comfort, fresh breath and general oral hygiene.
+Traditionally used in tooth powders and mouth preparations to support gum comfort, fresh breath and overall oral hygiene.

-General Cleansing Support: Due to their strong aromatic nature, cloves are often included in herbal blends aimed at internal cleansing and maintaining a balanced internal environment, especially in the gut.
+Due to their strong aromatic nature, cloves are often included in traditional herbal blends aimed at supporting balance within the digestive system.

 Properties